ar-kt02/flock-v1/README.md

     - Create a `.env.development` file in the `backend` directory.
     - Run database migrations for the backend.
     - Optionally seed the backend database.
-    - Prompt you for the frontend public API URL.
     - Create a `.env.local` file in the `frontend` directory.
     - Start the development servers for both the backend and frontend.